NetCal/DNC/README.md

 ### Academic Attribution

 The NetworkCalculus.org DNC (NCorg DNC) was derived from the the [Disco Deterministic Network Calculator (DiscoDNC)](disco.networkcalculus.org).
-If you use it for research, please include the following reference in any resulting publication:
+If you use it for research, please include one of the following references in any resulting publication.

+- Arbitrary multiplexing:

 ```plain
 @inproceedings{DiscoDNCv2,